-The special circumstances for non-compliance with Council Procedure Rule 3, Access to Information Procedure Rule 5 and Section 100B(4) of the Local Government Act 1972 (as amended), (items not considered unless the agenda is open to inspection at least five days in advance of the meeting) were that the LTP is required to be approved by full Council, following its consideration by this Committee, and this report has been released as soon as it was finalised, following consultation with elected members.
+The special circumstances for non-compliance with Council Procedure Rule 3, Access to Information Procedure Rule 5 and Section 100B(4) of the Local Government Act 1972 (as amended), (items not considered unless the agenda is open to inspection at least five days in advance of the meeting) were that the LTP was required to be considered by the Policy & Resources Committee at its meeting on the 19th March 2015, and changes to the plan may have been required prior to it being finalised for approval by full Council.
+With no changes being required the report has been released at the earliest opportunity.